 Our work is delivered by a team of 10 full time staff and 6 part time staff from across the national charities.
 This unique way of working allows us to draw on the wide range of expertise and knowledge of staff from each organisation.

-Governance is provided by the MEAM Programme Board, formed of the chief executives of each organisation and our independent chair, Baroness Claire Tyler.
+Governance is provided by the MEAM Programme Board, formed of the chief executives of each organisation.

 Full Time staff